+The following lables list the impact of the the following lables list the impact of the individual actions suggested by the experts of the ETP Food for Life, as described in the SRIA.
 R&I TARGET/ACTION IMPACT DIMENSIONS R&I TARGET 1 INCREASING THE ENGAGEMENT AND INVOLVEMENT OF THE CONSUMERS Decentralized innovation ecosystem allowing for completely new business models in the food sector Transformation from a mass market oriented production system to a more decentralized, consumer-run system Alignment in goals of consumers and food solution providers.
-TOPIC 1.1 IMPROVING INSIGHTS INTO CONSUMERS A standardized selection of key consumer science tools in order to generate more effective consumer insights leading to higher success rates of new product launches and closer alignment with consumer and societal needs Development of important new tools based on (new) technologies in adjacent fields.
+TOPIC 1.1 IMPROVING INSIGHTS INTO CONSUMERS A selection of harmonized key consumer science tools in order to generate more effective consumer insights leading to higher success rates of new product launches and closer alignment with consumer and societal needs.
+Development of important new tools based on (new) technologies in adjacent fields.
 Innovative and standardized approaches to collecting, managing and analysing Big Data which will enable deeper consumer insight and sharing of data.
 Improved possibilities to pool data from different studies and sources in order to conduct more powerful analyses and to avoid duplication of efforts.
 Increased speed and effectiveness of consumer insight generation, resulting in more effective product and service development.
 Improved consumer engagement.
 Evidence-based recommendations for education programs increasing the skill and competence set needed to apply existing and new tools and Big Data in the food industry.
-TOPIC 1.2 FOOD AND ME: MAKING FOOD AN ACTIVITY New forms of communication between consumers and food chain participants in the form of social media platforms, app-based solutions, and integrated solutions in the kitchen.
+TOPIC 1.2 FOOD AND ME: MAKING FOOD AN ACTIVITY New flexible forms of communication between consumers and food chain participants in the form of social media platforms, app-based solutions, and integrated solutions in the kitchen.
 New data streams both to and from consumers that can be used to generate insights into consumer preferences and their developments.
 Business start-ups that deal with the generation and analysis of consumer data and with the dissemination of results to food chain participants.
 New sources of consumer insights that both large and small food producers can exploit in the new product development process.
-Increased success rate in new product launches, especially for healthier products and products based on more sustainable production methods.
+New tools for product development Increased success rate in new product launches, especially for healthier products and products based on more sustainable production methods.